tmmytwllms/final_project/deliverables.md

 - Description of the communication protocols
 - Outline of the project (this may include images, but should be easy to follow and digest)

-_As per our in class instruction, Git Hub commits are commensurate with our communication needs.
+_As per our in-class instruction, Git Hub commits are commensurate with our communication needs.
 In addition to our Git Hub commits, we have worked directly in the Main branch on occassion as well as through Slack and Zoom as needed._

 ## Machine Learning Models